BalaM314/BalaM314/README.md

 * Java: not as bad as I thought it was.

 Decently:
+* JSX/React: yes, I have 420 years of React experience
 * CSS: is extremely painful
 * Python: yes I am the only person in the entire universe that doesn't like python.
 * I made stuff on an arduino a long time back so I technically know C?